erikpukinskis/confgen/README.md

 yarn test -t "should not clobber existing build commands"
 ```

+## Foundational Principles

+* **Support single purpose repos** — This is the bottom line goal of Confgen.
+It is not meant to work in a monorepo.
+Although repos often need secondary modes of running—dev server, documentation server, dist tests, etc—Confgen presumes that each repo has a single primary purpose.
+It will not configure two substantial bodies of code in a single repo.
+See Issue #1.

+* **Don't clobber the configs** — Confgen is meant to handle basic configuration of common tools.
+However some amount of additional configuration will always be needed.
+In order to get out of peoples' way, we try to leave existing configuration files intact as much as possible.

+* **Don't config the configs** — Confgen does not provide any API for fine-tuning your configs.
+The parameters are just a list of presets with minimal per-preset flags.
+If a config file needs fine-tuned, the associated presets can simply be omitted, and you can configure it yourself.
+Confgen is not meant to be a universal "configuration configuration" language.
+See Issue #2.

+* **Convention over configuration** — Like Rails, Confgen supports composing together many different pieces of functionality from a vast catalog of presets.
+In order for this to be a tractable problem, we rely on strict conventions for folder structure, the location of configuration files, etc. It will never support arbitrary module structures.

 ## The Future

 I'm still not sure whether confgen is a good idea or a horrible idea.